EirikBjorn/quicksaveMover/README.md

-Badly written script to copy savegames to a different directory for games that only let you keep one savegame at a time | Currently tailored for The Witcher 2: Assassin of Kings
+Badly written script to copy savegames to a different directory for games that only let you keep one savegame at a time